nazonohito51/monkey-patch/README.md

 });
 ```

-In this case, SomeClass will be loaded as below.
+In this case, SomeClass will be included as below.
 (Of course, original php file will be not changed.)

 ```php
 <?php